 How does it work?
 Your easy Brexit solution digitally transfers export data from the shipper and collects import data from the consignee with an import validation process.
 As a result, export and import declarations are automated in compliance with both EU and UK requirements.
 It also takes care of additional demands, such as the safety and security messages that are required for every shipment.

 Do you want to keep your goods moving smoothly?

 Even with the EU-UK Trade and Cooperation Agreement in place, all movements of goods between both blocks are subject to customs procedures.

-If goods comply with the Rules of Origin (RoO), zero tariffs and quotas are applicable on both EU and UK entries.
+If goods qualify for the Rules of Origin (RoO), zero duty tariffs may be applicable on both EU and UK entries.
 The importer is obliged to prove the preferential origin with a "Statement on origin" provided by the exporter, alternatively with records fulfilling the criteria defined by "Importers knowledge".

 We manage your shipments both ways.
 Here is what we need to submit your exports and imports declarations:

-Power of Attorney Letter (EU) & Letter of Empowerment (UK)
+Power of Attorney, Letter of Empowerment or Letter of Authorisation